maxholman/mcp-gdbmi/README.md

 An MCP server for interacting with GDB via `gdbserver`.

-Output from `gdbserver` is "compressed" but using json5 to reduce the token count for data structures, and hex values are also "compressed" by stripping out any long `0x00000000000` prefixes ie `0x0000004` becomes `0x4`
+Output from `gdbserver` is "compressed" by using json5 to reduce the token count for data structures.
+Hex values are also "compressed" by stripping out long `0x00000000000` prefixes ie `0x0000004` becomes `0x4`

-> [!
-WARNING] This tool can destroy your quota VERY quickly if you are not
+> [!WARNING] This tool can and will destroy your quota VERY quickly if you are
-> careful
+> not careful with what you ask for!
+You have been warned.

 ## Installation